Israel's Netanyahu launches all-out assault on Iran deal at U.N.

 "Israel is working closely with our Arab peace partners to address our common security challenges from Iran and also the security challenges from ISIL (Islamic State) and others," he said.

-Most of Netanyahu's 43-minute speech was focussed on the threat posed by Iran.
-But towards the end, he responded to Palestinian President Mahmoud Abbas' U.N. speech on Wednesday, in which Abbas said recent Israeli security actions at the Al-Aqsa mosque in Jerusalem could ignite a religious war.
+Most of Netanyahu's 43-minute speech was focused on the threat posed by Iran.
+But toward the end, he responded to Palestinian President Mahmoud Abbas' U.N. speech on Wednesday, in which Abbas said recent Israeli security actions at the Al-Aqsa mosque in Jerusalem could ignite a religious war.

 Netanyahu told the General Assembly that Abbas should stop "spreading lies about Israel’s alleged intentions on the Temple Mount," and return to direct negotiations to secure peace between the Israelis and Palestinians.